 Your email signature is often an opportunity to make a good first impression as a representative of CF. A standard, consistent and clean email signature facilitates communications with our constituents: students, colleagues and community members.
 The signature is designed to maximize contact information while presenting a professional image.
-The following is a sample with the correct recommended guidelines for email signatures for faculty and staff for @cf.edu email accounts.
-Please do not add personal messages, artwork, quotes, background, etc., that are not a part of the CF brand and that are not included in this sample as these distract from our message.
+The following is a sample with the approved format for email signatures for faculty and staff for @cf.edu email accounts.
+Please do not add personal messages, artwork, quotes, background, etc., that are not a part of the CF brand and that are not included in this sample.
+Note that photographs and icons that accompany your college email, zoom or other profile should also be professional.